typetrait/typetrait/README.md

 - 💻 Operating Systems
 - 🔐 Cybersecurity

-🔍 Currently researching microservices and cloud-based architecture but always working on all kinds of projects, most of which are hosted here on GitHub.
+🔍 Currently learning more about Rust but always working on all kinds of projects, most of which are hosted here on GitHub.

 ### 🔮 Languages and Tools